-Please use the template below as an example of the format required in submission of your Letter of Intent.
+Please use the template below as an example of the format required to submit your Letter of Intent.
 Letters of Intent should be submitted with a minimum size 12 font (calibri preferred), page margins of 1 cm, and must not exceed 3 pages.
-A brief CV of the Principal Investigator (2 pages max.) should also be submitted with the Letter of Intent.
+A brief CV of the Primary Investigator (2 pages max.) should also be submitted with, or attached to, the Letter of Intent.